Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Deuteron EM form-factors and tensor polarization observables within the hard-wall AdS/QCD model

-According to AdS/CFT correspondence the sum of current terms Eqs.(29)-(31) is identified to the current (32).
+According to AdS/CFT correspondence, the sum of current terms in Eqs.
+(29)-(31) is identified in the current form (32).

-The $G_{1}\left(Q^{2}\right)$, $G_{2}\left(Q^{2}\right)$ and $G_{3}\left(Q^{2}\right)$ are the deuteron form factors depending only upon the virtual photon four-momentum and assuming hermiticity, they are real.
-The explicit expressions of these form-factors are found from the comparison Eqs.(\ref{29}), (\ref{30}), (\ref{31}) with the current Eq.(\ref{32}) :
+$G_{1}\left(Q^{2}\right)$, $G_{2}\left(Q^{2}\right)$ and $G_{3}\left(Q^{2}\right)$ are deuteron form factors that depend only on the virtual photon four-momentum.
+Moreover, assuming hermiticity, they are real.
+The explicit expressions of these form factors are found by comparing Eqs. (\ref{29})-(\ref{31}) with Eq. (\ref{32}) :

-The charge monopole $G_C(Q^2)$, quadrupole $G_Q(Q^2)$ and magnetic $G_M(Q^2)$ form factors are related to the $G_1(Q^2)$, $G_2(Q^2)$ and $G_3(Q^2)$ form-factors as~\cite{3,17,19,20}:
+The charge monopole $G_C(Q^2)$, quadrupole $G_Q(Q^2)$, and magnetic $G_M(Q^2)$ form factors are related to the $G_1(Q^2)$, $G_2(Q^2)$, and $G_3(Q^2)$ form-factors as ~\cite{3,17,19,20}: